Welcome to the LL.M. in U.S. Law program!

 Dental and optical care is not covered under the health insurance plan in the U.S., so we strongly urge you to get dental and optical work done before you leave home.
 Students have the opportunity to purchase dental and vision discount programs.

-The law school has locker rooms and also a small workout room located on the Student Lounge floor of the law school building.
-We also hold a weekly yoga class at the law school that costs $15/semester.
-The newly built Anderson Athletic & Recreation Complex (AARC) is located on the St. Paul campus and law student memberships are available.
+The School of Law has locker rooms and also a small workout room located on the Student Lounge floor of the law building.
+We also hold a weekly yoga class at the School of Law that costs $15/semester.
+The Anderson Athletic & Recreation Complex (AARC) is located on the St. Paul campus and law student memberships are available.
 Law students are able to take the free shuttle bus to the St. Paul campus which arrives/leaves both the Minneapolis and St. Paul campuses every 20 minutes while school is in session.

 |Fall Term (September 1 - December 31)||$60|